awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Performance.md

 ## Temporary storage limits for Aurora MySQL<a name="AuroraMySQL.Managing.TempStorage"></a>

 Aurora MySQL stores tables and indexes in the Aurora storage subsystem\.
 Aurora MySQL uses separate temporary storage for non\-persistent temporary files\.
 This includes files that are used for such purposes as sorting large datasets during query processing or for index build operations\.
-For more about storage, see [Amazon Aurora storage and reliability](Aurora.Overview.StorageReliability.md)\.
+These local storage volumes are backed by Amazon Elastic Block Store and can be extended\.
+For more information about storage, see [Amazon Aurora storage and reliability](Aurora.Overview.StorageReliability.md)\.

+**Note**
+You might see `storage-optimization` events when scaling DB instances, for example, from db\.r5\.2xlarge to db\.r5\.4xlarge\.

 The following table shows the maximum amount of temporary storage available for each Aurora MySQL DB instance class\.

 | DB instance class | Maximum temporary storage available \(GiB\) |